Bartleby, the Scrivener: Bartleby's demeanor

 A 1978 article in ELH posits that Bartleby shows classic symptoms of depression, such as his lack of motivation.
 He is a passive person, and good at the work he agrees to do.
 He refuses to divulge any personal information to the narrator.
 Bartleby's death is consistent with depression—having no motivation to survive, he refrains from eating until he dies.

+In 1993, Thomas Pynchon described it as "the first great epic of modern Sloth".

 Function of narrator

-Bartleby has been interpreted as a "psychological double" for the narrator who criticizes the "sterility, impersonality, and mechanical adjustments of the world which the lawyer inhabits."
+Bartleby has been interpreted as a "psychological double" for the narrator who criticizes the "sterility, impersonality, and mechanical adjustments of the world which the lawyer inhabits".
 Until the end of the story, Bartleby's background is unknown and may have sprung from the narrator's mind.
-The narrator screens off Bartleby in a corner, which has been interpreted as symbolizing "the lawyer's compartmentalization of the unconscious forces which Bartleby represents."
+The narrator screens off Bartleby in a corner, which has been interpreted as symbolizing "the lawyer's compartmentalization of the unconscious forces which Bartleby represents".

 Psychoanalyst Christopher Bollas says the main focus of the story is the narrator, whose "willingness to tolerate [Bartleby's] work stoppage is what needs to be explained ...
 As the story proceeds, it becomes increasingly clear that the lawyer identifies with his clerk.
 To be sure, it is an ambivalent identification, but that only makes it all the more powerful."